The Organizational Structure

 • Developing and reviewing of the national standards and practices for aerodrome design, operation and maintenance, and engineering specifications;

-• Reviewing plans and designs for new and existing aerodromes, to ensure compliance with the requirements of the ICAO SARPs and national standards;
+• Reviewing master plans and designs for new and existing aerodromes, to ensure compliance with the requirements of the ICAO SARPs and national standards;

 • Notifying the Aeronautical Information Service (AIS) of the certified aerodrome data and reviewing any amendments to aerodrome manuals and notifying the AIS of the changes to be made in AIS publications;